Ericsson/c3-web-guide/src/pages/installation.md

 ## Installation
-There are two ways to add the C3 Web SDK to your app:
+To use the C3 Web SDK you have to add it to your app.
+There are two ways to do this:

 ### Install using npm
 The package is currently scoped to `@cct` and published at `https://npm.cct.ericsson.net`, so first you need to set the registry config for the `@cct` scope using: